CLUSTERfoo/clusterfoo-dot-com/content/articles/dysfunctional_institutions_and_policy.markdown

 ---
-title: Dysfunctional Institutions and Their Totally Reasonable Policy
+title: Dysfunctional Institutions and their Totally Reasonable Policy
 kind: article
 created_at: 2013-03-26
 ---

 <!-- _. -->

-A reasonable metric for estimating the robustness of a group is how specifically its policies are worded.

-I argue that this is an inverse relationship: the more punctilious its law books, the more dysfunctional an institution is likely to be.
+There is an inverse relationship between the robustness of a social group, and how crucial it is deemed within that group to implement and follow policy: the more punctilious its law books, the more dysfunctional an institution is likely to be.

-When a group is well-organized, there is no need for oversight.
+When a group is well-organized, there is no need for managerial oversight.
 From personal experience, we know that our healthiest partnerships can operate successfully for long periods of time without anyone finding the need to introduce some inflexible set of rules of conduct.